Osilon/aciee-hackathon-2023/README.md

 # aciee-hackathon-2023

 **About:** <br />
 Hi!
-This is the winning stash from ACIEE Hackathon that took place in november 2023 and where we got the third prize!
+This is the winning stash from ACIEE Hackathon that took place in november 2023 and where we got the third place!

 **The Context:** Practice has shown that the events generating emergency situations cannot always be avoided, but they can be managed, their effects being reduced through a systematic process that involves the establishment of measures and actions designed to contribute to reducing the risk associated with these phenomena.
 In recent years, driving a vehicle has become an important part of our daily lives, especially in busy urban areas.
 Can technology help reduce unsafe factors on public roads?